chrislawlor/dpt/README.rst

 Using Bootstrap 2
 ----------------------------

-DPT includes Boostrap 3.0.
+DPT includes Bootstrap 3.0.1.
 If you wish to use an older version, download the desired source from GitHub (probably `Bootstrap 2.3.2`_) and:

 .. _Bootstrap 2.3.2: https://github.com/twbs/bootstrap/archive/v2.3.2.zip